-6.5.1.6 CH\SRCADDRHI
+6.5.1.6 CH_SRCADDRHI

-Channel Source Address Register High Bits [63:32]

-This register defines the upper 32 bits of the read address in case more than 32-bit addressing is used in the system.
+The Channel Source Address Register High Bits [63:32] defines the upper 32 bits of the read address if more than 32-bit addressing is used in the system.
 When the register is read during the execution of the command it shows an approximate hint at the actual address the DMA channel is going to read from.